credativ/plutono/docs/sources/installation/debian.md

 ## 2. Start the server

-This starts the `grafana-server` process as the `grafana` user, which was created during the package installation.
+This starts the `plutono-server` process as the `plutono` user, which was created during the package installation.

 If you installed with the APT repository or `.deb` package, then you can start the server using `systemd` or `init.d`.
 If you installed a binary `.tar.gz` file, then you need to execute the binary.